 How do I sign up?

-To obtain an application form and brochure, please call the certificate programs department at (619) 594-6255.
+To obtain a registration form, please call the coordinator at (619) 594-5821.
 You will then need to contact the SDSU department academic advisor and determine a plan of study.
-All available classes are published in the University's course bulletin.
+All available certificate classes are published in the University's class schedule by department.
 A $35 application processing fee will be charged.
 Please make checks payable to SDSU Foundation.

 Are Open University Certificate programs available for international students?